Why solo wilderness adventures? What is it about being alone in the wilderness that may be appealing to certain people?

 I can be friendly and sociable.
 Love the apres ski (fancy word for burgers and beer!) and talking about the trip we just had with companions.

 However, there is something I NEED for in the outdoors.
 And I can only get it solo.
-Quickly in my relationship with a past partner, I blocked off a portion of my vacation time.
+Quickly in my relationship with someone, I blocked off a portion of my vacation time.
 One week is mine.
 And it has to be solo.

 Why solo?
 Why go off by myself?
 Possibly face some hardship that could be avoided if going with someone?

-I could die in the backcountry.
-A past partner would (hopefully!) lament it.
+I could die in the backcountry. someone would (hopefully!) lament it.
 But I truly think that people would feel happy for me in a sense I am doing something anymore love when I pass on.

 I remember seeing my grandfather a few days before he died.
 Pop was a man who fought a war, raised a family and was active well into his old age.
 More importantly, through example, he showed my brothers what it was to truly be a man.
 Not the macho BS that is looked on to be “manly,” but rather the real way to be a man: Be honest in your dealings, work hard for those you love, and there is no such thing as “man’s work.”
 Grandma would cook a wonderful meal that often would last all afternoon; my grandfather would clear the table and wash the dishes while she was enjoying coffee and dessert.